ChunXiaostudy/chunxiaoli.github.io/_pages/about.md

 - *2021.12* 🥉 Third Prize (National), China Undergraduate Statistical Modeling Competition

 # 📖 Educations
-- *2023.09 – 2026.06 (expected)*, 🎓 M.Sc. in Operations Research and Cybernetics, University of Chinese Academy of Sciences.
+- *2023.09 – 2025.06 (expected)*, 🎓 M.Sc. in Statistics, Beijing Normal University.
-- *2019.09 – 2023.06*, 🎓 B.Sc. in Information and Computing Science & 🎓 B.Mgt. in Big Data Management, University of Science and Technology Beijing.
+- *2019.09 – 2023.06*, 🎓 B.Sc. in Information and Computing Science, University of Science and Technology Beijing.

 # 🌱 Interests
-I enjoy modern dance, classical Chinese dance, and ballet for their harmony of movement and mind.
-Yoga and Pilates help me stay balanced and focused, while hiking and photography keep me curious and creatively inspired—both in research and in life.
+I enjoy sports like **Muay Thai**, **strength training**, **Brazilian Jiu-Jitsu**, and more.
+I pursue a robust physique and a free spirit.